-A cover letter is designed to act as a short introduction to your skillset, and should do its utmost to encourage an employer to consider you.
+A cover letter or email should be a short introduction to your skillset, and should do its utmost to encourage an employer to consider you.
 It should be professional, yet grab the attention of the employer or recruiter who is likely to receive many applications for the same position.

 How Long Should It Be?